meteor/tutorials/content/svelte/step02.md

 meteor add static-html
 ```

-The `static-html` package is not specific to Svelte.
+The `static-html` package is not specifically for building a Svelte application.
 It simply turns `<head>` and `<body>` fragments found in `.html` files into raw HTML that will be served from the Meteor web server.
 Later, your Svelte application will render its components into this HTML.

 Note that both `blaze-html-templates` and `static-html` are _Meteor packages_, rather than npm packages, because they need to register _compiler plugins_ that determine how `.html` files are processed.
 Controlling compilation is one of several key features that make Meteor packages more powerful than npm packages.